Customer Review Period - understanding your property value

 - If this is your first time logging into Assessment Search, you will need to register for a City myID account.

-For more detailed information on the Calgary market, refer to Calgary Market Trends documents by logging into Assessment Search through Secure Access.
+For more detailed information on the Calgary market, review the Calgary Market Trend Reports by visiting Assessment roll highlights.

 If you have any questions or comments about your assessment value, the process, or anything assessment related, call us and we’ll help you.
-If you are using an agent representative, you will need to authorize them to act on your behalf (found on the Property Account page within Assessment Search).
+If you are using an agent representative, you will need to authorize them to act on your behalf.
+Visit Authorize an agent for more information.